microsoft/coyote/docs/_learn/ref/Microsoft.Coyote.Actors/IActorRuntime/GetCurrentOperation.md

 ---
 # IActorRuntime.GetCurrentOperation method

-Returns the current operation of the actor with the specified id.
+Returns the current [`Operation`](../OperationType) of the actor with the specified id.
 Returns null if the id is not set, or if the [`ActorId`](../ActorIdType) is not associated with this runtime.
 During testing, the runtime asserts that the specified actor is currently executing.

 ```csharp
 public Operation GetCurrentOperation(ActorId currentActorId)